WiscIT Widget - RSS Feed

 - Custom link color: Change the link color used on the items in the feed.
 You may want to set a link color to ensure readability.

-- By default, the Widget will many of its style properties defined by the Dashboard Theme, but you can define your own properties by right-clicking on the widget in the Dashboard editor.
+- By default, the Widget will inherit many of its style properties from the Dashboard Theme, but you can define your own properties by right-clicking on the widget in the Dashboard editor.

 NOTE: More complex RSS feeds may cause significant errors, so try testing your new RSS feed widget on a testing dashboard before adding it.